MrKiasu/DSI_39-Project_3/README.md

 - MSF’s Telegram channel (i.e.,MSFCares)
 #### Phase 2 - Improve accuracy of classifier model to ≥0.95 through:
 - collecting more data from other similar subreddits
-- exploring ways to tune the existing classifier model;
+- exploring ways to tune the existing classifier model
 - exploring the use of other classifier models (e.g., XGBoost)
 #### Phase 3 - Second release of the app with:
 - expanded coverage of the other two attachment styles